Recovery Guarantees for Distributed-OMP: INTRODUCTION

-In this paper we make the following contributions.
-On the theoretical front, we prove in Section \ref{sec:theory} that at low signal-to-noise ratios, where individual machines fail to recover the support of $\tv$, a certain distributed-\OMP scheme can nonetheless correctly recover it with communication sublinear in $d$.
-Moreover, its total communication cost decreases \emph{exponentially} as the signal-to-noise ratio increases.
-Our theoretical result holds for deterministic (low coherence) design matrices and noisy observations, as in \eqref{eq:reg_model}.
-The primary theoretical challenge in analyzing deterministic design matrices is that the matrices may be similar (or even the same) across machines.
-This implies that there may be high correlations between the same support variables and non-support variables in each machine.
-At low signal-to-noise ratios, this may lead several machines to send the \emph{same} incorrect support variable to the fusion center.
+Our key contribution is the derivation of a recovery guarantee for a distributed-\OMP scheme, see Theorem \ref{thm:DJ-OMP}.
+Remarkably, our guarantee holds even at low signal-to-noise ratios (SNRs), where each individual machine fails to recover the support.
+The main challenge in our analysis is that the samples $\x_i$, assumed deterministic, may be similar (or even identical) across machines.
+Hence, at low signal-to-noise ratios, several machines might send the \emph{same} incorrect support variable to the fusion center.
 Deriving a theoretical guarantee in this case requires a different and more delicate analysis than that of previous works.
-Specifically, to bound the probability that a non-support variable is sent to the fusion center we use recently derived lower bounds on the maximum of correlated Gaussian random variables \cite{lopes2022sharp}.
-While our analysis makes some simplifying assumptions, it provides insight into why distributed-\OMP methods can achieve exact support recovery even at low SNR where individual machines fail to do so.
-To complement our theoretical results, in Section \ref{sec:sim} we present simulations that compare the support-recovery success of distributed-\OMP algorithms to several other methods, including \OMP on a single machine, debiased Lasso \citep{lee2017communication,battey2018distributed}, and a thresholded variant \citep{barghi2021distributed}.
-As expected, debiased Lasso achieves exact support recovery at lower SNR, at the expense of significantly higher communication and computational costs.
-Interestingly, in comparison to a communication-restricted thresholded variant of debiased Lasso, distributed-\OMP methods perform comparably, and in some cases even outperforms it, while being significantly faster.
-We conclude the paper with a discussion in Section \ref{sec:disc}.
+Specifically, to bound the probability that a non-support variable is sent to the fusion center we use recent lower bounds on the maximum of correlated Gaussian random variables \citep{lopes2022sharp}.
+Our analysis provides insight how distributed-\OMP methods can achieve exact support recovery even at low SNR where individual machines fail to do so.